MattCotton20/HomeServiceRobot/README.md

 * turtlebot_rviz_launchers: Loads a preconfigured RViz workspace to visualise the Turtlebot mapping and/or localizing within its environment.
 * ROS Navigation Stack: Performs path planning and navigation to navigate the Turtlebot around obstacles to reach a goal position.

+I have also created two ROS packages for this project:
+* pick_objects: Sends a navigation goal to the Turtlebot to navigate to a pre-defined 'pick up zone', wait 5 seconds to imitate an object being picked up, then drive to a 'drop off zone' and wait a further 5 seconds to simulate dropping the object off.
+This node also publishes a message to an `/object_status` topic when each event occurs.
+* add_markers: Listens for `/object_status` messages and in response, publishes a message on the `/visualization_marker` topic to tell RViz to display/hide a 'virtual' green sphere imitating the object.

 ## Getting Started
 #### Clone repo into catkin workspace:
 ```